The Last Descendants

-These videos are three in a series called, The Last Descendants.
-I am currently working on creating a fourth one.
+These videos are three in a series called, The Last Descendants, which is part of a larger installation also called The Last Descendants.

 I first learned about historical narratives from immediate family members, who stretched the truth, omitted information or fabricated things about family and friends.
 I also learned about how formal history is created through memory, imagination and omission.
 In this body of work, I interview the last, living relatives of The Lone Ranger, Huckleberry Finn, and Hansel and Gretel and blend fiction and fact to explore how private and public history is created and how the threads of personal and national narratives weave a fabric of understanding that often becomes family lore and formal history.

 I became interested in how information is controlled by those who are interested in influencing others.
-For example, when we were young children, my father told us that her favorite cousin, who we called Uncle Murray, was working in Europe for a few years and couldn't attend family events.
-We kids were impressed.
-It wasn't until years later, that my siblings and I discovered that Uncle Murray had been in federal prison, serving a sentence for fraud.
 When I was in middle school, I wrote a glowing report about the great presidency of Andrew Jackson, based on information in the books that I found in our school library.
 Here again, it was years later, that I learned the true nature of his presidency and his responsibility for the Trail of Tears and the removal of 130,000 Indians from their homes.

 Around the same time that I wrote about Jackson, I started reading American fiction, such as Steinbeck's The Grapes of Wrath, Roth's Call It Sleep, Agee's A Death in the Family, and Twian's Huckleberry Finn.
 Fiction began to articulate for me what I'd begun to understand intuitively and experientially, that events have considerable context and people have complicated feelings and motives for both their actions and inactions.
 I began to realize that, "History is who we are and why we are the way we are." (historian, David McCollough).
 And while I write fictional scripts for my films, I do sufficient research about references and events, such as Civil War, epidemics and immigration, so that I can effectively suspend disbelief, because it is a necessary element in this work.
 In this installation goal it to encourage the viewer to reconsider understandings of the past and the present, as they explore what exists between the lines.